Frequently asked questions

 Will I receive feedback on my story?

 Yes!
-All stories that are submitted on time through Submittable will receive written feedback within one week after results are announced.
+All stories that are submitted on time through Award Force will receive written feedback within one week after results are announced.

 Are stories reviewed anonymously?